TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-sourcecontrol.md

 ### **Auto-sync hasn't started**

-* Source Control Auto-Sync doesn't start until the repository has recieved a new commit.
+* Source Control Auto-Sync doesn't start until the repository has received a new commit.

 ## **Recommended Documents**